TeamCity Cloud Subscription and Licensing

 Self-hosted build agent

-A build agent that can be connected to TeamCity Cloud, but is hosted and managed by the customer.
+A build agent that can be connected to TeamCity Cloud, but is hosted and managed by the customer (locally, or in cloud).
 Self-hosted build agents are useful if you require a custom set of build software, build environments, and so on.